KristofKlein/ALClass/README.md

 **HINT**:
 You should review your current settings and adjust them to a minimum risk setup ((at least as long as you are not sure about)

+## NAV/BC-Containerhelper

+The scripts should take care of your current installation.
+This might lead to issues if you already tried out once nav-Containerhelper.
+In that case the system will try to remove the old instance and install the new bc-Containerhelper instead.
+This might not always work!
+If you have issues let me know and we sort it out!

+## Container

+As for any other service process we need to be able to control the user.
+For our docker Business Central the same applies.
+So how to connect to the instance?
+Currently this is setup to use your windows authentication. **Thereby you need to be connected to the VPN**!